jgillman/frontendjerk/source/_posts/2012-10-03-multi-piece-icon-fonts.markdown

 ### Position absolute
 Currently we are only using the zero-width characters when they're all the same color and opacity.
 For glyphs that require multiple colors or opacity we're having to use `position: absolute;` to manually overlay them.

 It's not ideal, but it works.
-Hopefully in the future the issues I've noted will be resolved.
+Hopefully the issues I've noted will be resolved in the future.